mickael-kerjean/filestash-website/_posts/2020-04-30-sftp-browser.md

       <div class="feature">
         <img alt="screenshot of Filestash when uploading" class="lazy fancy pull-right hidden-xs" data-src="/img/screenshots/feature1.png" style="margin-top: -30px;" />
-        <h2>Transfer files over SSH</h2>
+        <h2>SSH File Browser and Explorer</h2>
         <p>
-          Our web client makes it easy to copy files and folders both from local to remote and from remote to local.
-Under the hood it uses the SSH File Transfer Protocol also known as SFTP
+          Our <strong>web SFTP</strong> client makes it easy to copy files and folders both from local to remote and from remote to local.
+Under the hood it uses the <strong>SSH File Transfer Protocol</strong> also known as SFTP
         </p>
         <img alt="screenshot of Filestash when uploading" class="lazy fancy visible-xs" data-src="/img/screenshots/feature1.png" />
       </div>